-A number of integrated management frameworks have been developed and implemented in ICES countries that are aimed towards the incorporation of interdisciplinary scientific data and multiple stakeholders into decision-making and policy development.
+A number of integrated management frameworks have been developed and implemented in ICES countries.
+They aim at the incorporation of interdisciplinary scientific data and multiple stakeholders into decision-making and policy development.
 These include Marine Spatial Planning (Ehler and Douvere, 2009) and Integrated Coastal Zone Management (Cicin-Sain and Knecht, 1998).
 These frameworks are complementary, and in many ways similar, to the framework proposed in Figure 1.
-In particular, the approaches applied in MSP and ICZM could help to ensure the effective use of the information generated in stages 1 and 2 for developing realistic, effective decision-making actions in the third stage.
+In particular, the approaches applied in MSP and ICZM could help to ensure the effective use of the information generated in stages 1 and 2 for developing realistic, effective decisionmaking actions in the third stage.